sounny/geocoder/README.md

 Overview
 This repository contains a simple web application for batch geocoding using the ESRI JavaScript API.
 Given a list of addresses, this application will return their corresponding geographic coordinates (latitude and longitude).

+Live Preview
+The application is hosted on GitHub Pages.
+[View it here](https://sounny.github.io/geocoder/).

 Features
 Batch Geocoding
 Interactive Map View